 - 2 7/8 tsp BalanceIT Canine

-The amount that you feed your dog will be based on their individual metabolism and lifestyle needs.
+The amount that you feed your dog of this fish and potato dog food recipe will be based on their individual metabolism and lifestyle needs.
 Calories needed can range up to 50% high or lower than the “average” amount and still be considered normal.

 Start by warming the oven to 350 degrees fahrenheit.